How ethical AI practices and data privacy shape the future of responsible innovation

 A symbiotic relationship

 Understanding an organisation’s data landscape is essential for effective data governance and AI enablement.
 However, manually cataloguing and classifying all data assets is an overwhelming task.
-This is where AI can assist through automated data classification.
+This is where AI and a robust data management platform can assist through automated data classification.

 AI models can be trained to comprehend a company’s data taxonomy, metadata conventions, and business glossaries.
 Once deployed, these models can automatically analyse new data sources, classify them based on type, content, and relationships, and apply the appropriate metadata tags.
 This significantly reduces the manual classification workload for data stewards.